Little Turtle: Death and legacy

 Little Turtle died on July 14, 1812, at the home of his son-in-law William Wells, not far from Kekionga.
 Little Turtle had been suffering from gout and rheumatism for some time.
 He was honored with a military-style funeral with full military honors at Fort Wayne.
 Little Turtle was buried in his ancestral burial ground near Spy Run.
-Wells died one month later in the Battle of Fort Dearborn.
+Wells was killed one month later at the Battle of Fort Dearborn.

-In 1912 Little Turtle's grave was accidentally disturbed and his remains were disinterred when the burial site was discovered by workmen during a cellar excavation for a home on Lawton Place in Fort Wayne.
-Although the plans for the house were altered and Little Turtle's remains were reinterred the objects originally placed in his grave- including the sword from President Washington, the pistols from Kosciusko, and other artifacts- were distributed to collectors and later gathered for public display.
+In 1912, Little Turtle's grave was accidentally disturbed.
+His remains were disinterred when workers discovered the burial site during a cellar excavation for a home on Lawton Place in Fort Wayne.
+Although the plans for the house were altered and Little Turtle's remains were reinterred the objects initially placed in his grave- including the sword from President Washington, the pistols from Kosciusko, and other artifacts- were distributed to collectors and later gathered for public display.
 The objects were placed in the collection of the Allen County-Fort Wayne Historical Society, and were eventually displayed at the Fort Wayne Old City Hall Building.

 Little Turtle's legacy was one of initial resistance and cooperation to preserve the lives and future of his people.

 Honors and tributes

 Burial site

-In 1959 Fort Wayne residents Mary Catherine Smeltzly and her sister, Eleanor Smeltzly, purchased Little Turtle's burial site with the intention of honoring his peacemaking efforts by donating the property to the city as a public park.
+In 1959, Fort Wayne residents Mary Catherine Smeltzly and her sister, Eleanor Smeltzly, purchased Little Turtle's burial site to honor his peacemaking efforts by donating the property to the city as a public park.
 A bronze plaque attached to a granite boulder erected on the site was dedicated in 1960.
-In 1994 the memorial was improved with additional markers and a trust was established for its maintenance.
+In 1994, the memorial was improved with additional markers, and a trust was established for its maintenance.

 A small memorial stone placed at Little Turtle's gravesite reads: